ElectroTechnique/electrotechnique.github.io/README.md

 See a [Youtube demo](https://youtu.be/ymccocF6hTs)

 # Latest News
 **1st August 2020** - Another early buyer has finished building TSynth and says it sounds great.
-The problems with the next version with T4.1 have been solved - it needs some memory optimisations as it's running close filling the RAM.
+The problems with the next version with T4.1 have been solved - it needs some memory optimisations, as it's running close to filling the available RAM.

 ![](TS_PS.jpg)